-The gradient and co-gradient connect the scalar stream to the vector stream.
-The gradient represents the largest rate of change and the direction of that change as vectors at each point, which can be used to characterize (dis)continuities.
-The co-gradient is a 90-degree rotation of the gradient.
-Combined, the gradient and co-gradient span the tangent plane, allowing the network to scale, skew, and rotate the vector features.
+The gradient and co-gradient operators connect the scalar stream to the vector stream.
+The gradients of a function represent the largest rate of change and the directions of that change as a vector at each point.
+The co-gradients are 90-degree rotations of the gradients.
+Combined, the gradients and co-gradients span the tangent planes, allowing the network to scale, skew, and rotate the gradient vectors.

-We construct a discrete gradient using a moving least-squares approach on neighborhoods with $k$ neighbors.
-This approach is used in modeling and processing for point clouds and solving differential equations on point clouds~\cite{Liang2013SolvingPD}.
+We construct a discrete gradient operator using a moving least-squares approach on neighborhoods with $k$ neighbors~\cite{Nealen2004}.
+This approach is used in modeling and processing for point clouds and solving differential equations on point clouds~\cite{crane2013geodesics, Liang2013SolvingPD}.
+The procedure and accompanying theory is outlined in the supplemental material.
 The gradient operator is represented as a sparse matrix $\mathbf{G} \in \mathbb{R}^{2N \times N}$.
 It takes $N$ values representing features on the points and outputs $2N$ values representing the gradient expressed in coefficients of the tangent basis of each point.
-The matrix is highly sparse as it only has $2k$ elements in each row.
+The matrix is highly sparse as it only contains $2k$ elements in each row.
 The co-gradient $\mathbf{JG}$ is a composition of the gradient with a block-diagonal sparse matrix $\mathbf{J} \in \mathbb{R}^{2N \times 2N}$, where each block in $\mathbf{J}$ is a $2\times2 $ 90-degree rotation matrix.

 Point clouds typically contain undersampled regions and noise.
 This can be problematic for the moving least-squares procedure.
-Consider the example in \Cref{fig:chairregularizer}, a chair with thin legs.
-Only few points lie along the line constituting the legs of the chair.
+Consider the example in \autoref{fig:chairregularizer}, a chair with thin legs.
+Only a few points lie along the line constituting the legs of the chair.
 Hence, the perpendicular direction to the line is undersampled, resulting in a volatile least-squares fit: a minor perturbation of one of the points can heavily influence the outcome (left, circled area).
 We add a regularization term scaled by $\lambda$ to the least-squares fitting procedure, which seeks to mitigate this effect (right).
 This is a known technique referred to as ridge regression or Tikhonov regularization.
-The full procedure and accompanying theory is outlined in the supplemental material.